SpineOfSteel/abr-gym/docs/plots.rst

 Ferry
 -----

-The ferry route runs from **Nesoddtangen to Aker brygge**.
-Compared with land-only routes, it exposes the player to waterfront coverage changes and a different infrastructure geometry.
+From Fig. 33 - 39
 .. figure:: ../PLOT/graphs/ferry-map.jpg
    :alt: Ferry route map
-   :width: 70%
+   :width:  100%
    :align: center

    Ferry route map.
+The ferry route runs from **Nesoddtangen to Aker brygge**.
+Compared with land-only routes, it exposes the player to waterfront coverage changes and a different infrastructure geometry.

 .. figure:: ../PLOT/graphs/ferry-bw.png
    :alt: Observed bandwidth along the ferry route
-   :width: 85%
+   :width:  100%
    :align: center

    Observed bandwidth along the ferry route.
 The ferry bandwidth profile is healthy for much of the route and then collapses sharply near the end, making late-session caution important.
 The updated ferry profile for ``ferry.nesoddtangen-oslo`` is structured in phases: an initially strong section with many samples around 3--5 Mbps and spikes beyond 6 Mbps, a broad middle trough, a renewed high-capacity segment, and then a sharp disruption where the bandwidth briefly drops close to zero before recovering again.
 This stop--recover pattern is important because it rewards controllers that can both exploit the strong open-water stretches and quickly back off around abrupt weak-signal intervals.

 .. figure:: ../PLOT/graphs/baselines-ferry-br.png
    :alt: Mean video bitrate for ferry traces
-   :width: 85%
+   :width:  100%
    :align: center

    Mean video bitrate for ferry traces.
 BBA and RobustMPC achieve the highest mean bitrate on ferry, with Pensieve and Pen-PPO close behind.

 .. figure:: ../PLOT/graphs/baselines-ferry-sr.png
    :alt: Bitrate smoothness for ferry traces
-   :width: 85%
+   :width:  100%
    :align: center

    Bitrate smoothness for ferry traces.
 Smoothness favors NetLLM and Pen-PPO.

 .. figure:: ../PLOT/graphs/baselines-ferry-st.png
    :alt: Stall burden for ferry traces
-   :width: 85%
+   :width:  100%
    :align: center

    Time spent on stall for ferry traces.
 Pen-PPO is the safest ferry controller, while BBA and RobustMPC incur larger failures.

 .. figure:: ../PLOT/graphs/baselines-ferry-qoe.png
    :alt: QoE CDF for ferry traces
-   :width: 95%
+   :width:  100%
    :align: center

    QoE CDF for ferry traces.
 Ferry is one of Pen-PPO's strongest groups.

 .. figure:: ../PLOT/graphs/baselines-ferry-tradeoff.png
    :alt: Bitrate versus stall tradeoff for ferry traces
-   :width: 95%
+   :width:  100%
    :align: center

    Bitrate versus stall tradeoff for ferry traces.
 The ferry tradeoff plot again shows why bitrate is insufficient.
 BBA and RobustMPC sit to the right, but they also sit much higher on stall.
 Pen-PPO is closer to the bottom with only a small bitrate sacrifice.

 .. _metro:

-Metro
+Metro (From Fig. 40 - 46)
 -----

-The metro route runs from **Kalbakken to Jernbanetorget**.
-Part of the route is underground in a tunnel with very weak signal, making metro one of the hardest mobility stress tests in the set.

 .. figure:: ../PLOT/graphs/metro-map.jpg
    :alt: Metro route map
-   :width: 80%
+   :width:  100%
    :align: center

    Metro route map.
+The metro route runs from **Kalbakken to Jernbanetorget**.
+Part of the route is underground in a tunnel with very weak signal, making metro one of the hardest mobility stress tests in the set.

 .. figure:: ../PLOT/graphs/metro-bw.png
    :alt: Observed bandwidth along the metro route
-   :width: 85%
+   :width:  100%
    :align: center

    Observed bandwidth along the metro route.
 The metro bandwidth profile shows the collapse region clearly.
 Tunnel entry and exit are where reckless adaptation is punished.
 The updated metro trace for ``metro.kalbakken-jernbanetorget`` is less about one complete collapse and more about persistent moderate bandwidth with noisy local variation: much of the route stays around roughly 0.5--2.2 Mbps, with occasional spikes toward 4--5 Mbps.
 That makes metro a good benchmark for conservative adaptation under sustained uncertainty, where frequent medium-scale changes matter more than a single dramatic outage.

 .. figure:: ../PLOT/graphs/baselines-metro-br.png
    :alt: Mean video bitrate for metro traces
-   :width: 85%
+   :width:  100%
    :align: center

    Mean video bitrate for metro traces.
 BBA and RobustMPC lead in bitrate, but the gap over Pen-PPO and Pensieve is small.

 .. figure:: ../PLOT/graphs/baselines-metro-sr.png
    :alt: Bitrate smoothness for metro traces
-   :width: 85%
+   :width:  100%
    :align: center

    Bitrate smoothness for metro traces.
 NetLLM and Pen-PPO are the smoothest metro controllers.

 .. figure:: ../PLOT/graphs/baselines-metro-st.png
    :alt: Stall burden for metro traces
-   :width: 85%
+   :width:  100%
    :align: center

    Time spent on stall for metro traces.
 Pen-PPO, NetLLM, and BOLA achieve zero mean stall on metro, while BBA and RobustMPC incur the main failures.

 .. figure:: ../PLOT/graphs/baselines-metro-qoe.png
    :alt: QoE CDF for metro traces
-   :width: 95%
+   :width:  100%
    :align: center

    QoE CDF for metro traces.
 Metro is another strong result for Pen-PPO.

 .. figure:: ../PLOT/graphs/baselines-metro-tradeoff.png
    :alt: Bitrate versus stall tradeoff for metro traces
-   :width: 95%
+   :width:  100%
    :align: center

    Bitrate versus stall tradeoff for metro traces.
 Metro makes the bitrate problem obvious.
 BBA has the highest bitrate and still loses badly because its point sits far above the low-stall cluster.
 In tunnel-heavy mobility, a slightly lower bitrate with near-zero stall is clearly preferable.

 .. _train:

 Train
 -----
 The train dataset includes **Oslo to Vestby** and **Vestby to Oslo**.
 These traces capture longer rail mobility with repeated coverage changes over a corridor rather than a short city segment.
 .. figure:: ../PLOT/graphs/train-map.jpg
    :alt: Train route map
-   :width: 55%
+   :width:  100%
    :align: center

    Train route map.

 .. figure:: ../PLOT/graphs/train-bw.png
    :alt: Observed bandwidth along the train route
-   :width: 85%
+   :width:  100%
    :align: center

    Observed bandwidth along the train route.
 The train bandwidth profile is less catastrophic than car, but still variable enough to reward careful adaptation.
 The updated train bandwidth figures show strong directional variability across both ``train.oslo-vestby`` and ``train.vestby-oslo``.
 In both directions the route alternates between low-throughput pockets, bursty mid-range regions, and occasional large spikes above 5 Mbps, but the exact placement and severity of those pockets differ between directions.
 This makes train useful for evaluating whether an ABR method generalizes across the same corridor when the temporal structure of capacity changes is not symmetric.

 .. figure:: ../PLOT/graphs/baselines-train-br.png
    :alt: Mean video bitrate for train traces
-   :width: 85%
+   :width:  100%
    :align: center

    Mean video bitrate for train traces.
 Train bitrate is led by BBA and RobustMPC, with Pen-PPO and Pensieve only slightly lower.

 .. figure:: ../PLOT/graphs/baselines-train-sr.png
    :alt: Bitrate smoothness for train traces
-   :width: 85%
+   :width:  100%
    :align: center

    Bitrate smoothness for train traces.
 NetLLM and Pen-PPO are the smoothest, while BBA and BOLA switch more.

 .. figure:: ../PLOT/graphs/baselines-train-st.png
    :alt: Stall burden for train traces
-   :width: 85%
+   :width:  100%
    :align: center

    Time spent on stall for train traces.
 Train stall is where BBA collapses.
 Despite its bitrate lead, it has by far the largest rebuffer burden.

 .. figure:: ../PLOT/graphs/baselines-train-qoe.png
    :alt: QoE CDF for train traces
-   :width: 95%
+   :width:  100%
    :align: center

    QoE CDF for train traces.
 Pen-PPO is best on train, with RobustMPC and NetLLM close behind.

 .. figure:: ../PLOT/graphs/baselines-train-tradeoff.png
    :alt: Bitrate versus stall tradeoff for train traces
-   :width: 95%
+   :width:  100%
    :align: center

    Bitrate versus stall tradeoff for train traces.
 The train tradeoff plot makes it clear that BBA's extra bitrate is too expensive.
 The better operating region is occupied by Pen-PPO, NetLLM, and RobustMPC, which remain much lower on stall.

 .. _tram:

 Tram
 ----

-The tram portion includes multiple urban routes such as **Ljabru to Jernbanetorget**, **Jernbanetorget to Ljabru**, and **Jernbanetorget to University hospital**.
-These stop-and-go traces test whether a controller can avoid overreacting to recurring medium-scale changes.

 .. figure:: ../PLOT/graphs/tram-map.jpg
    :alt: Tram route map
-   :width: 85%
+   :width:  100%
    :align: center

    Tram route map.
+The tram portion includes multiple urban routes such as **Ljabru to Jernbanetorget**, **Jernbanetorget to Ljabru**, and **Jernbanetorget to University hospital**.
+These stop-and-go traces test whether a controller can avoid overreacting to recurring medium-scale changes.

 .. figure:: ../PLOT/graphs/tram-bw.png
    :alt: Observed bandwidth along the tram route
-   :width: 85%
+   :width:  100%
    :align: center

    Observed bandwidth along the tram route.
 The tram bandwidth profile is noisy but not dominated by a single total collapse, so stability matters more than peak chasing.
 The updated tram views show clear directional asymmetry. ``tram.ljabru-jernbanetorget`` contains a noisier and more bursty middle section with several tall spikes, while ``tram.jernbanetorget-ljabru`` is more compressed and generally stays within a lower range.
 Across both directions, most of the route lives in a moderate-bandwidth regime with frequent short swings rather than long hard outages, so tram remains a strong stability-focused benchmark where overshooting on short-lived peaks can still hurt consistency.

 .. figure:: ../PLOT/graphs/baselines-tram-br.png
    :alt: Mean video bitrate for tram traces
-   :width: 85%
+   :width:  100%
    :align: center

    Mean video bitrate for tram traces.
 On tram, the bitrate differences are fairly small.
 BBA and RobustMPC are slightly higher, while NetLLM is most conservative.

 .. figure:: ../PLOT/graphs/baselines-tram-sr.png
    :alt: Bitrate smoothness for tram traces
-   :width: 85%
+   :width:  100%
    :align: center

    Bitrate smoothness for tram traces.
 Tram smoothness strongly favors NetLLM and Pen-PPO.

 .. figure:: ../PLOT/graphs/baselines-tram-st.png
    :alt: Stall burden for tram traces
-   :width: 85%
+   :width:  100%
    :align: center

    Time spent on stall for tram traces.
 BBA has several large stall spikes, while Pensieve and Pen-PPO are nearly stall-free.

 .. figure:: ../PLOT/graphs/baselines-tram-qoe.png
    :alt: QoE CDF for tram traces
-   :width: 95%
+   :width:  100%
    :align: center

    QoE CDF for tram traces.
 Pen-PPO is best on tram, with RobustMPC and Pensieve close behind.

 .. figure:: ../PLOT/graphs/baselines-tram-tradeoff.png
    :alt: Bitrate versus stall tradeoff for tram traces
-   :width: 95%
+   :width:  100%
    :align: center

-   Bitrate versus stall tradeoff for tram traces.

-The tram tradeoff plot again shows why bitrate is not enough: BBA sits rightward, but far too high on stall.
+   Bitrate versus stall tradeoff for tram traces.The tram tradeoff plot again shows why bitrate is not enough: BBA sits rightward, but far too high on stall.
 Pen-PPO and Pensieve give up very little bitrate while staying much safer.

 Key takeaway
 ------------